 MYTH #2 Things will suddenly click into place even though they were hard in the beginning.

 They won’t.
-If he doesn’t do it at the start of a relationship, he sure isn’t going to start putting the loo seat down at some point in the future.
-And it’s the same with clients (sort of).
+If he doesn’t do it when you start dating, he sure isn’t going to start putting the loo seat down at some point in the future.
+And it’s the same with clients kind of.
 If people are hard to talk to, hard to pin down, or hard to work with for any other reason, things aren’t necessarily going to get easier as time passes.

 But maybe you ain’t never gonna feel this way,